 World AIDS Day – December 1st

-World AIDS Day is a global holiday that we celebrate on December 1st.
-This day aims to raise awareness about AIDS and the impact it has on people all around the world.
+World AIDS Day is a global holiday celebrated on December 1st.
+This day aims to raise awareness about AIDS and its impact on people worldwide.

 The first World AIDS Day was celebrated on December 1st, 1988.
-Further, the Joint United Nations Programme on HIV/AIDS (UNAIDS) created this day to raise awareness about AIDS and the impact it has on people worldwide.
+The Joint United Nations Programme on HIV/AIDS (UNAIDS) created this day to raise awareness about AIDS and its impact on people worldwide.

-By coming together on this day, we can all help to make a difference in the fight against AIDS.
+By coming together on this day, we can all contribute to the fight against AIDS.

 King Bhumibol’s Birthday – December 5th

 Every year on December 5th, Thailand celebrates the birthday of its beloved king, Bhumibol Adulyadej.
-King Bhumibol was born in 1927 and was king of Thailand between 1950 and 2016.
+King Bhumibol was born in 1927 and ruled from 1950 to 2016.

 Even though he is dead, King Bhumibol is still very popular and loved by the Thai people.
-On his birthday, many Thais wear yellow shirts or dresses as a sign of respect.
+Many Thais wear yellow shirts or dresses on his birthday as a sign of respect.
 There are also often parades and other celebrations in honor of the king.

 If you’re lucky enough to be in Thailand on December 5, join in on the festivities!
 Indeed, it’s a great way to learn more about Thai culture and to celebrate the life of a truly amazing man.